whoseboy/DDDA/README.md

 <p align="center">
 <img src="https://github.com/whoseboy/DDDA/blob/main/docs/figures/TubeFlow2D/DDDA_FrameFlow.png" >
 </p>
-This package can evaluate the rest of work automatially if the reasearcher get the data from experiment or simulation.
-The datasets could aquire from varies source, and of course in varies noise distribution and confidence interval.
+This package can evaluate the rest of work automatically if the reasearcher gets the data from experiment or simulation.
+The datasets could be acquired from varies sources, and of course in varies noise distribution and confidence interval.

 ### 部分算法解释